 4. The Tongariro Alpine Crossing in Tongariro National Park

 Comprised of 19.4 kilometers of old lava flows, beautiful water-filled explosion craters, steaming vents, hot springs, and stunning views of the iconic Mt Ngauruhoe (aka Mt.
 Doom for my Lord of the Rings fans out there) – I can safely say that the Tongariro Alpine Crossing is one of the toughest yet most rewarding hikes that my body has traversed to date.
-I will be the first to admit that I am not the most fit person, with the longest hike before this being at most 10km.
+I will be the first to admit that I am not the fittest person, with the longest hike before this being at most 10km.
 I will also be the first to admit that I am not very good friends with heights, so the idea of trekking across a very rocky, very windy and just wide enough to fit my body on trail along a volcano rim with a drop further than my brain will allow me to comprehend is definitely not my cup of tea.
 That said, I completed the hike in the average time (6 hours), managed to not get any sore muscles from the experience AND most importantly smiled (at least on the inside) the entire way.
 So let curiosity be your compass and give it a go yourself!

 Distance: 19.2 kilometres of steep and rocky climbs

 5. The Rob Roy Glacier Track in Mt Aspiring National Park

 Fittingly located within Mt Aspiring National Park, this half-day hike will have you aspiring towards a better future for Earth.
-The 10-kilometre track leads across farmland, suspension bridges, crystal clear mountain streams and through alpine rainforest to remind you of the interconnectedness of the ecosystems before finally arriving at a lookout below the massive Rob Roy Glacier.
+The 10-kilometre track leads across farmland, suspension bridges, crystal clear mountain streams and through an alpine rainforest to remind you of the interconnectedness of the ecosystems before finally arriving at a lookout below the massive Rob Roy Glacier.
 Sitting here, witnessing first-hand avalanches and the power of gravity through the impressive waterfalls, you’ll feel so small that you’ll wonder if you are in an episode of ‘Honey I shrunk the kids’.